gjvanderheiden/libknx/README.md

   - length data in Cemi is 2 bytes fixed, should be a vector
   - bool type
   - string type
+  - uint8, uint16 and uint32
-  - uint8
+  - float
 - Requests, Response as bytes: dynamic length, not the current hard coded value
 - Time-out on (ConnectState)Request without a reponse
   - Resend
   - if no reply / second time-out: disconnect
-- cmake install working, preferably with:
-  - freebsd port
-  - ArchLinux AUR package